 I was never a flower girl.
 This will go down on my List o’ Lifetime Regrets right alongside never tap dancing on Broadway and giving away my original Midge® and Skipper® dolls to the little girl up the street rather than saving them in mint condition to sell on eBay for hundreds of dollars!
-Putting my bitterness behind me, we’ve come up with a beautiful flower girl basket.
+Putting this bitterness behind me, we’ve come up with a beautiful flower girl basket.

 The construction style of the project is similar to several of the structured baskets we’ve done previously on S4H.
 What’s great about using this style for a wedding is that it’s nice and deep – so there’s less chance of the flowers spilling out as your bouncy flower girl twirls around waiting for her turn down the aisle.